top of page

 NEDIS began as Grace Latino Outreach (GLO), and was known as Grace Immigrant Outreach from 2018 to 2022.

 Evelyn E. Garzetta became the coordinator of the program in 2008 and subsequently Executive Director in 2011.
-Since then, we have collaborated with many agencies in assisting the immigrant community, including Community Action Partnership, St. Thomas Church in Amenia Union, and MESA Episcopal Mission in Dover.
+We collaborated with many agencies in assisting the immigrant community, including Community Action Partnership, St. Thomas Church in Amenia Union, and MESA Episcopal Mission in Dover.
 We have allied with Literacy Connection, Somos la Llave del Futuro, Eastern Dutchess Rural Health Network, Hudson/Sun River Health, Northeast Community Center, Cornell Cooperative Extension and many other collaborators.

 In 2018, GLO changed its name to Grace Immigrant Outreach to reinforce our belief that all immigrants contribute to our community and deserve our attention.

-In 2022, we became Northeast Dutchess Immigrant Services LLC (NEDIS) and we have continued to expand our programs.
+In 2022, we became Northeast Dutchess Immigrant Services (NEDIS).

 bottom of page